Readmitted International Students

 Step One: Application and Readmission

-To apply for Gallaudet as an undergraduate readmitted student, you must complete a readmission application form.
+To apply for Gallaudet as an undergraduate readmitted student, read this information from the Registrar's Office.

 Step Two: Certification of Finances Form